jamf/DEPNotify-Starter/README.md

 3. Upload DEP Notify.pkg (downloaded from https://gitlab.com/Mactroll/DEPNotify) and this script to Jamf Pro.
 Create a policy to install the PKG and this script using the Enrollment Complete trigger.
 Also set the execution frequency to ongoing.
 4. Once a computer is finished enrolling, the DEP Notify policy will start and then call the other policies in order based on the array.
 5. (Optional) If using the EULA window, there must be a .txt file saved somewhere locally prior to DEPNotify running.
 A by default, the script is looking in /Users/Shared for eula.txt.
 6. (Optional) If using the registration window, you must have the departments and buildings in Jamf prior to running DEP Notify on the client.
+Each text box or drop down has its own code so that it can be modified to suit individual needs.
+Make sure to test a bunch if the logic sections are changed
 7. (Optional) If you are requiring FileVault encryption, the script will automatically check at the end of running policies if deferred enablement is on.
 This will trigger a logout instead of a quit of DEP Notify.

+More information about specific variables and options can be found in the script with comments for each item.

 DEP Notify PKG and additional documentation can be found at: https://gitlab.com/Mactroll/DEPNotify